php-fig/fig-standards/proposed/container.md

 ### 1.1 Basics

+#### 1.1.1 Entry Identifiers

+An entry identifier is a string of at least one character that uniquely identifies an item within a container.
+Implementing libraries MUST support identifiers consisting of the characters A-Z, a-z, 0-9, _, and . in any order in UTF-8 encoding and a length of up to 64 characters.
+Implementing libraries MAY support additional characters and encodings or longer lengths, but must support at least that minimum.
+An entry identifier is an opaque string, so callers SHOULD NOT assume that the structure of the string caries any semantic meaning.

+#### 1.1.2 Reading from a container

 - The `Psr\Container\ContainerInterface` exposes two methods : `get` and `has`.

 - `get` takes one mandatory parameter: an entry identifier.
 It MUST be a string.